Neuronavigation read-in¶

 See the coordinate system documentation.

-Recorded localite coordinates are relative to a neuronavigation planning image [1] (e.g., T1_forneuronav) that was loaded in the neuronavigation software.
+Recorded Localite coordinates are relative to a neuronavigation planning image (e.g., T1_forneuronav) that was loaded in the neuronavigation software.
+Neuronavigation software writes this planning image with a zero-origin, diagonal affine (world = voxel × voxel_size_mm) rather than a scanner-isocenter world-space affine.
+Localite trigger matrices are therefore in planning-image space, not scanner world-space RAS.

-SimNIBS' nonlinear transform matrices to MNI are relative to the final_tissues.nii.gz segmentation image however, so PRESTUS initially applies a transform from the planning to the segmentation image to the coordinates before they can be ported to MNI space.
+SimNIBS' nonlinear transform matrices to MNI are relative to the final_tissues.nii.gz segmentation image, so PRESTUS applies a transform from the planning to the segmentation image before porting coordinates to MNI space.

 [Optional]: Interpolate average positions across subjects